-This channel of communication is used to pass a few basic messages to a listener script running on your page that calls the form:
+This channel of communication is used to pass a few basic messages back to a listener script running on your main page (the page that calls the form):

 - Ideal height and width of the window - enables you to resize the frame and avoid any scrollbars from appearing.

 - Request Succeeded - returned when the transaction is completed at Authorize.Net.
-Transaction response parameters (such as transaction ID) are returned.
+You can use this notification to know when to look for those changes through the Transaction Reporting API.
+Transaction response parameters (such as transaction ID) are returned with this notification.

-- Request Cancelled - returned when the merchant cancels the hosted form.
+- Request Cancelled - returned when the customer cancels the hosted form.

-Note: You must use HTTPS when using IFrameCommunicator.
+Note: You must use HTTPS in the URL to your IFrameCommunicator page.

 When not using an IFrame, the continue/return URL and cancel URL create buttons that when clicked cause the browser to perform a simple GET request to that URL.
 No other information about the transaction is provided directly.
 When using the redirect method, an Authorize.Net generated receipt will be shown and cannot be disabled.